 328.77 million terabytes of data are generated daily, increasing surprisingly at a very high rate.
 And with this rise in data, the world is witnessing a high amount of cybersecurity attacks.

-In past years, hacking and system penetration attacks have become common, putting a massive amount of private data at risk.
+In past years, hacking and system penetration attacks have become common, especially with online transactions where the merchant hasn't invested in a secure payment gateway, putting a massive amount of private data at risk.
 The reason behind such attacks is lack of monitoring and enough protection.

 However, the rate at which we are generating data is making it impossible for even a large organization to safely monitor data.